 How do I incorporate MAYSAMA Green Rooibos Pressed Serum into my Skincare Routine?

+How do I use MAYSAMA Green Rooibos Pressed Serum in my skincare routine?
 This is the question I get asked more than any other, so this blog is long overdue!
 Whether you are a newbie to a skincare routine or a serum layering pro, it helps to know when and where to place a product.

 Truth be told, when I formulated MAYSAMA Green Rooibos Pressed Serum, I did not realise quite how versatile it was going to be.